Helaman99/Politick/README.md

-# Politio
+# Politick

-This is the repository for the Politio web application.
+This is the repository for the Politick web application.

 ## To Run

-* Navigate to the `Politio` folder.
+* Navigate to the `Politick` folder.
 * Run `npm install`
 * Run `npm run dev`
 * Navigate to the displayed url